lperozzi/lperozzi/README.md

 - Open source developments for geoscience;
 - Geodata visualization and modeling;
-- Innovation applied to geodata analytics (i.e. machine learning and geostatistics).
+- Innovation applied to geodata analytics (i.e. machine learning and geostatistics);
+- Beer and bicycle.

 I like to share what I'm learning on my personal [blog](https://www.geomaap.io/)